 Medical Catheter Wire Stripping

-Pre-cut wires, such as those protruding from the catheter handle, can be stripped directly using an Odyssey-2 stripping system.
-The new, compact Odyssey-4 coming in 2017 is an advanced version.
-Wires can also be automatically stripped directly from a spool and then either re-spooled or cut to length.
+Pre-cut wires, such as those protruding from the catheter handle, can be stripped directly using our new, compact Odyssey-4 launched in 2017.
+This system can also be fully automated to automatically strip wires directly from a spool and then either re-spooled or cut to length.